 The wider Fortaleza area is made up of lagoons, sand dunes and more great beaches with loads of great options for getting out of town.
 Fortaleza itself perhaps lacks the overall character of some other Brazilian cities with more history, but it does have a mix of old and new with a colourful central district, as well as plenty of large shopping malls catering to its growing population.
 There are some particularly dangerous parts of the city though where crime is rife, so you will really need to do your research before settling on a neighbourhood to live in (this generally applies to other cities in Brazil too!).

 Living Cost Index – 3800 Brazilian Real per month ($770)

 Almost 4000 kilometres to the south of Fortaleza, lies the city of Porto Alegre.
-It’s the southernmost major city in Brazil, situated only around 400 km north of the Uruguayan border and within relatively easy reach of Montevideo, one of South America’s most livable cities.
+It’s the southernmost major city in Brazil, situated only around 400 km north of the Uruguayan border and within relatively easy reach of Montevideo, one of South America’s most liveable cities.